chudik63/golang-interview-tasks/closures/Goroutine/solution.md

 3
 3
 ```
-Some goroutines that was called on the `i = 3` iteration they managed to start earlier and capture the variable in the middle of the loop.
+Some goroutines that was called on the `i = 3` iteration managed to start earlier and capture the variable in the middle of the loop.

 The problem is that in versions before 1.22 such calls inside a loop captures a variable by pointer.
-Accordingly, goroutines that started after the loop referenced `i`, which at the end was equal to `5`.
+Accordingly, goroutines that started after the loop referenced `i`, which at the end is equal to `5`.

 How to solve it?